Jolina73/Jolina73/README.md

-Hi, I'm Jolina Ragadi 👋
+<h1 align="center">Hi, I'm Jolina Ragadi 👋</h1>

- 👩‍💻 Introduction
-Name:Jolina Ragadi
-Role/Goal:Second-Year BSIT Student
+<h3 align="center">Second-Year BSIT Student</h3>

+---

-📖 About Me
+### 👩‍💻 About Me
-- I am a second-year BSIT student learning the basics of information technology.
+✨ I am a second-year BSIT student learning the basics of Information Technology.

-- I am currently learning how to use Git and GitHub.
+✨ I am currently learning how to use Git and GitHub.

-- My goal is to improve my skills step by step and gain more experience.
+✨ My goal is to improve my skills step by step and gain more experience.

+---

-🎶 Hobbies
+### 🎶 Hobbies
-- Dancing
+💃 Dancing
-- Listening to music
+🎧 Listening to music
-- Singing
+🎤 Singing

+---

-📫 Contact
+### 📫 Contact Me
-Email:jolinaragadi03@gmail.com
+📧 **Email:** jolinaragadi03@gmail.com

+---

+⭐ *Thank you for visiting my GitHub profile!*